-will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation;

-encourages a culture of listening to children and taking account of their wishes and feelings;

-is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually;

-will refer a child if there are concerns about possible abuse, to the MASH4, and act as a focal point for staff to discuss concerns.
-Enquiries5 must be followed up in writing, if referred by telephone;

-will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday;

-will ensure that an indication of the existence of the additional file is marked on the pupil records; will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) within 5 days for an in - year transfer or within the first 5 days of the start of a new term to allow the new school or College to have support in place for when the child arrives ensuring secure transit and that confirmation of receipt is obtained;
+- will liaise with the Headteacher to ensure the school fully adheres to the DfE Searching, screening and confiscation guidance for schools paying particular attention to the requirements in respect of strip searching and the encouragement to involve parents in decision making. - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation; - encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) within 5 days for an in - year transfer or within the first 5 days of the start of a new term to allow the new school or College to have support in place for when the child arrives ensuring secure transit and that confirmation of receipt is obtained;

-4 All new enquiries go to the MASH 01803 2018100.
+&lt;sup>4 All new enquiries go to the MASH 01803 2018100.
 In an emergency out of hours referrals can be made to the Emergency Duty Team on 0300 456 4876 or Police.
-Devon MASH 03451551071 in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving; for example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
-All transfers should be made securely;
+Devon MASH 03451551071

-5 Online forms are available via Hub - Torbay Safeguarding Children Partnership or Devon County Council will liaise with the LA, its safeguarding partners and work with other agencies and professionals in line with Working Together to Safeguard Children 2018;
+&lt;sup>5 Online forms are available via Hub - Torbay Safeguarding Children Partnership or Devon County Council